Peoria Motorcycle Accident Lawyer | Phillips Law Group

 The personal injury attorneys at Phillips Law Group have been helping injury victims throughout Arizona for nearly 30 years.
-Found Jeffrey Phillips and his firms have successfully obtained over $750 million in financial compensation on behalf of our clients, including a settlement for $7,650,000 for a motorcyclist who sustained a traumatic brain injury.
+Found Jeffrey Phillips and his firms have successfully obtained over $1 billion in financial compensation on behalf of our clients, including a settlement for $7,650,000 for a motorcyclist who sustained a traumatic brain injury.

 If you were hurt in a motorcycle accident that was caused by the negligent actions of another party, you may have a chance to recover compensation for your damages and losses, such as medical expenses, missed time from work, pain and suffering and motorcycle repairs.